Eleanor Rathbone: Westminster politician

 In 1936, Rathbone was one of several people who supported the British Provisional Committee for the Defence of Leon Trotsky, and signed a letter to the Manchester Guardian defending Trotsky's right to asylum and calling for an international inquiry into the Moscow Trials.
-While she advocated for gender difference, during a speech to Parliamentshe said that "those who expect women’s contributions to be something completely sui generis, utterly different from the contribution of men, will be disappointed."
+While she advocated for gender difference, during a speech to Parliament she said that "those who expect women’s contributions to be something completely sui generis, utterly different from the contribution of men, will be disappointed."

-On 30 September 1938, Rathbone denounced the just-publicised Munich Agreement.
-She pressured the parliament to aid the Czechoslovaks and grant entry for dissident Germans, Austrians and Jews.
+On 30 September 1938, Rathbone denounced the just-publicised Munich Agreement:249.
+She pressured the parliament to aid the Czechoslovaks and grant entry for dissident Germans, Austrians and Jews:287.
 In late 1938 she set up the Parliamentary Committee on Refugees to take up individual cases from Spain, Czechoslovakia and Germany.
-During World War II she regularly chastised Osbert Peake, undersecretary at the Home Office, and in 1942 pressured the government to publicise the evidence of the Holocaust.
+During World War II she regularly chastised Osbert Peake, undersecretary at the Home Office:283, and in 1942 pressured the government to publicise the evidence of the Holocaust.

+Eleanor Rathbone often supported unpopular causes such as German and Italian internees.
+At the height of the battle of Britain on 10 July 1940, she complained of the harsh treatment of internees, many of which were Germans who had fled from Germany because they were anti Hitler.
+In a speech to the House of Commons on 15 October 1945, she was one of few Britons prepared to criticise the expulsion of 2,500,000 people of German origin from Czechoslovakia during the winter months of 1946 because it might create large-scale starvation.:326 Many Germans had been anti-Nazi.
+Later, Eleanor Rathbone achieved limited success when the minister agreed not to allow the deportation of pregnant women or young children during the winter months320.